OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Fumble_System.md

 ## Overview

+**Game Rule Summary**: Sometimes your melee attacks fumble - a critical failure that leaves you vulnerable with doubled attack speed for your next swing.
+Fumbles happen more often to low-level characters and when you're already likely to miss.
+While embarrassing, fumbles can actually set up special combat styles that take advantage of your opponent's guard being down.

 The Fumble System adds a chance for melee attacks to critically fail, resulting in doubled attack intervals and potential style chain breaks.
 Fumbles are a subset of misses that only affect melee attacks, providing tactical depth to combat.

 ## Core Mechanics